Diderot-Language/examples/README.md

 (currently 110.80) to get files needed to install SML/NJ on your platform.
 On OSX there is an installer package to get executables.

-Or, you can compile smlnj from source yourself.
-Doing this on a modern 64-bit Linux machine requires support for 32-bit executables, since `sml` is itself a 32-bit program.
+Or, you can compile `sml` from its source yourself.
+Doing this on a 64-bit Linux machine requires support for 32-bit executables, since `sml` is itself a 32-bit program.
 You will know you're missing 32-bit support if the `config/install.sh` command below fails